 How Aciron does it

-A global management consulting firm that provides assistance to Non-Profit organizations wanted to improve communication between employees.
-Aciron developed a knowledge management system (KMS) with easier navigation, and employee training wikis.
-Our team Aciron implemented Microsoft SharePoint and seamless document management.
+A global management consulting firm wanted to improve communication between employees.
+Aciron developed a knowledge management system (KMS) with easier navigation and employee training wikis.
+Our team implemented Microsoft SharePoint and created a seamless document management system.

-A consulting firm dedicated to creating large-scale social change was not satisfied with their current knowledge management system (KMS).
-They were using iMeet Central, a commercial off-the-shelf solution that initially met their needs.
-However, as the system was updated, the firm found that it no longer aligned with their requirements for a KMS.
+A consulting firm with hundreds of employees was not satisfied with their current knowledge management system (KMS).
+They were using a commercial off-the-shelf solution that initially met their needs.
+However, as the system was updated, the firm found that it no longer aligned with their requirements.
 For this reason, the organization began looking for a KMS that could be a long-term solution.
-This solution would provide a central hub of knowledge for their employees.
-To find a platform that would be a better fit, the firm performed an in-depth requirements analysis.
+The solution would provide a central hub of knowledge for their employees.
+The firm performed an in-depth requirements analysis to brainstorm the best platform.
 As a result, they decided that Microsoft SharePoint 2016 would be the best fit.
-Upon making this decision, the firm reached out to Aciron for assistance with developing their new KMS on SharePoint.
+Upon making this decision, the firm reached out to Aciron for assistance with developing their new KMS.

-Aciron migrated the organization’s previous data from iMeet to the new SharePoint KMS.
-Our team of technical consultants wrote code to associate metadata tags with each folder and document and imported this data into SharePoint.
-This migration process ensured that users would still have full access to the historical data in the new KMS.
+Aciron migrated the organization’s data from the outdated software to the new SharePoint KMS.
+Our team of technical consultants wrote code to associate metadata tags with each folder, then documented and imported this data into SharePoint.
+This migration process ensured that users would have full access to the historical data.

-Our team developed a custom SharePoint KMS that acts as a central repository for knowledge.
+Our team developed a custom SharePoint KMS that acts as a central knowledge repository.
 Thus, allowing the company to better capture and retain critical organizational information.
-Also, the KMS consists of various sites and subsites including client and project profiles, department sites, groups and committees, areas of expertise, essential on boarding documents, and a learning center.
+In addition, the KMS consisted of various sites and sub-sites.
+These included client and project profiles, department sites, groups and committees, areas of expertise, essential on boarding documents, and a learning center.

-The system’s comprehensive and searchable database allows employees to navigate past experience.
-This includes specific clients and projects, lessons learned key insights from engagements and employees’ areas of expertise.
+Above all, the system’s comprehensive and searchable database allowed employees to navigate past experience.
+This included specific clients and projects, lessons learned key insights from engagements, and employee's area of expertise.